kixxauth/enginemill/docs/current/making_http_requests.md

 practice when composing asynchronous operations, and you'll commonly see that in Enginemill applications.

-`LIB.http` is a reference to the HTTP request library which is built into Enginemill and automatically injected into your program along with everything else in the [Enginemill environment](./enginemill_environment).
+`LIB.http` is a reference to the HTTP request library which is built into Enginemill along with everything else in the Enginemill environment.
-That means you don't have to explicitly `reauire()` it.

-`LIB.http.get()` does exactly what you think it does: It makes an HTTP 'GET' request to "www.example.com".
+`LIB.http.get("www.example.com")` does exactly what you think it does: It makes an HTTP 'GET' request to "www.example.com".

-However, the response to your request is not returned right away.
-Instead, since it takes time to actually fetch the response from www.example.com, Enginemill allows your program to do other things while you wait.
-By handing a promise back to you instead of the actual HTTP response, you can simply be notified when the request succeeds or fails.
+However, instead of a response to your request you get a reference to a Promise with `LIB.http.get("www.example.com").promise`.
+Since it takes time to fetch the response from www.example.com over the network, Enginemill allows your program to do other things while you wait.
+So, by handing a Promise back to you instead of the actual HTTP response, you can be notified when the request succeeds or fails using the `then()` and `catch()` handlers.

-A Promise is just that -- A promise to deliver a result to you after an operation has completed.
-Once the operation is complete, and the result is ready, it is passed to the function you handed to `.then()`.

-In this case, the HTTP response object is handed off to our `printHeaders()` function which simply prints out the HTTP headers with `print()`.
+In the example above, the HTTP response object is handed off to our `printHeaders()` function which simply prints out the HTTP headers with `print()`.

 If there are any errors in the process of making the HTTP request, or if any errors are thrown inside the `printHeaders()` function, they will be caught and